 This happens a little bit more frequently when you buy CBD oil from actual cannabis dispensaries in states where marijuana is legalized (either recreationally or medically), rather than from an online seller.

-While hemp and marijuana are of the same species of plant, the major difference is that marijuana contains the female flowering buds (which contain THC), while hemp only contains the male, non-THC parts.
-So even if you purchased a CBD oil that was extracted from a “very low THC” marijuana strain, there’s a possibility that enough THC was present for it to show up on the test.
+While hemp and marijuana are of the same species of plant, the major difference is that marijuana contains the female flowering buds.
+These contain THC.
+Hemp only contains the male, non-THC parts.
+So even if you purchased a CBD oil that was extracted from a “low THC” marijuana strain, there’s a possibility that enough THC was present for it to show up on the test.

-The vast majority of CBD oils that are sold online and shipped to your doorstep, on the other hand, are sourced from industrial hemp (or at least they claim they are).
+The majority of CBD oils that are sold online and shipped to your doorstep are sourced from industrial hemp (or at least they claim they are).
 This is because industrial hemp is legal in all 50 states, whereas marijuana is only legal in a select few.